formkit/docs-content/inputs/transfer-list.md

 #### Search

 The transfer list input can also load options asynchronously when the user searches.
-In this example, we'll add back the `searchable` prop.
-When the user searches, the getGuests function will now be called with the same context object as before, but this time, we will destructure just the `search` proprerty.
+In this example, we'll add back the `searchable` prop, and change the getGuests function to searchGuests.
+When the user searches, the searchGuests function will now be called with the same context object as before, but this time, we will destructure just the `search` proprerty.
 Additionally, we'll modify the getGuests function to only return guests when a search value is provided:

 <example
 name="Transfer List"
 :min-height="550"
 file="/\_content/examples/transfer-list/transfer-list-async-options-search.vue"></example>

+### Option loader

+#### Rehydrating values

+The transfer list input also provides an optionLoader prop that allows you to rehydrate values that are not in the options list.
+In this example, we'll provide the transfer list an initial value (a guest ID), and assign the optionLoader to a function that will make a request to the API to fetch the individual guest data:

+<example
+name="Transfer List"
+:min-height="550"
+file="/\_content/examples/transfer-list/transfer-list-rehydrating-values.vue"></example>

+Notice in the example above that the optionLoader function is passed two arguments: the value of the selected option (in this case, the movie ID) and the `cachedOption`.
+The cachedOption is used for preventing unnecessary lookups; if the cachedOption is not null it means that the selected option has already been loaded, and you can return the cachedOption directly.

+#### Fetching additional data

+Instead of using the optionLoader prop to rehydrate values that are not in the options list, you can use the optionLoader to perform a look-up to fetch additional data on selected value.
+In this example, after selecting an option, we are going to perform a look-up to load the selected guest's age:

+<example
+name="Transfer List"
+:min-height="550"
+file="/\_content/examples/transfer-list/transfer-list-additional-data.vue"></example>

+## Slots

+Just like any other FormKit input, the transfer list input allows you to utilize slots to customize its markup.

+### Source and target options

+Now that we are loading additional data on selected values (the age and email address of the selected guest), let's customize the look of the selected values by using the `target-option` slots:

+<example
+name="Transfer List"
+:min-height="550"
+file="/\_content/examples/transfer-list/transfer-list-options-slot.vue"></example>

 <!--## Sorting selected values